Zenamine/docs/pages/cloud/vps/minecraft_server_on_vps/guide.en-ca.md

 > [!primary]
 >
 > A Vanilla server is an instance without any add-ons or plugins.
-You will experience the game the way it was made by the devellopers.
+You will experience the game the way it was made by the developers.
 >
 >